-In September 2023, United Therapeutics filed a second complaint for patent infringement against the Company in the U.S. District Court for the District of Delaware (Case No. 1:23-cv-00975-RGA) (the "New Hatch-Waxman Litigation"), again asserting infringement by the Company of the '793 Patent.
-United Therapeutics' new complaint was in response to the Company's amended NDA for YUTREPIA, filed with the FDA in July 2023, requesting approval to add PH-ILD to the label for YUTREPIA.
-In the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would have precedential effect in the New Hatch-Waxman Litigation.
+In the patents that are the subject of the certification to which the NDA for YUTREPIA refers.
+As a result, in September 2023, United Therapeutics filed a second complaint for patent infringement against the Company us in the U.S. District Court for the District of Delaware (Case No. 1:23-cv-00975-RGA) (the "New Hatch-Waxman Litigation"), again asserting infringement by the Company of the '793 Patent.
+In November 2023, the U.S. Patent and Trademark Office (the USPTO) issued U.S. Patent No. 11,826,327, or the '327 Patent, entitled "Treatment for Interstitial Lung Disease", to United Therapeutics' new Therapeutics.
+On November 30, 2023, United Therapeutics filed an amended complaint was in response to the Company's amended NDA for YUTREPIA, filed with the FDA in July 2023, requesting approval to add PH-ILD to the label for YUTREPIA.
+In the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would have precedential effect in the New Hatch-Waxman Litigation, Litigation asserting infringement of the '327 Patent by the practice of YUTREPIA based on the amended NDA.
+In January 2024, the Company filed an answer, counterclaims and a partial motion to dismiss the claims related to the '793 Patent as a result of the decision by the United States Court of Appeals for the Federal Circuit to affirm the PTAB's finding that the '793 patent is unpatentable.
+In February 2024, United Therapeutics stipulated to the dismissal of the claims in the New Hatch-Waxman Litigation related to the '793 Patent.
+In February 2024, United Therapeutics also filed a motion seeking a preliminary injunction to prevent us from manufacturing, marketing, storing, importing, distributing, offering for sale, and/or selling YUTREPIA for the treatment of PH-ILD.
+Briefing on the motion is complete and a hearing on the motion was held in April 2024.
+The motion remains pending.